Azure Event Hubs data connection

 For general information about data ingestion in Azure Data Explorer, see Azure Data Explorer data ingestion overview.

-Azure Data Explorer data connection authentication mechanisms
+Azure Data Explorer data connection authentication options

 Caution